DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 software development, discussion forums, funding drives, political mobilization, etc. The near-zero cost of transmission and reproduction of information has disrupted the economy of intangible resources.
 Free access has become the norm.
-The circulation of cultural good has reached unparalleled levels.
+The circulation of cultural goods has reached unparalleled levels.

 The Internet is a powerful driver of innovation, fueled by its unique